1300 307 576 Call now Request a callback

 Lifecycle

-• Eggs are laid in masses ranging from 100 to 1000 eggs on a vertical surface overhanging water or wet ground favorable to larvae development.
+• Eggs are laid in masses ranging from 100 to 1000 eggs on a vertical surface overhanging water or wet ground favourable to larvae development.
 The eggs hatch in 5–7 days.

 • They overwinter in the larval stage and pupate during the spring and early summer.